Menu

 Antigone in Analysis: white line drawing of two women's face staring each other down while many pairs of eyes in the background observe them.

-La MaMa, ETC in association with Peculiar Works Project presents a World Premiere
+La MaMa, ETC in association with Peculiar Works Project presents the World Premiere

 Thursday–Sunday, March 19–April 5, 2026